dretax/GarHal_CSGO/README.md

 Project comes with updated offsets, my aim was to create a project with more features achieved using a driver.
 I tend to hook DirectX, and implement Kernel-level drawing into this project.

+Side note: No, this project has nothing to do with csgo's released source code or whatever.

 ## Features
 * Driver Hiding (Kill Patchguard before use) @JKornev
 * Process Hiding (Kill Patchguard before use) @landhb